 -Visual Basic .NET (VB 2008)

--There are some, fairly minor disadvantages compared with C. C has better declaration of arrays – its possible to initialise an array of structures in C at declaration time; this is impossible in VB.
+-There are some, fairly minor disadvantages compared with C. C has a better declaration of arrays – it's possible to initialize an array of structures in C at declaration time; this is impossible in VB.